ProTechEx/vgpu-proxmox/README.md

-# NVIDIA vGPU with the GRID 15.0 driver on Proxmox
+# NVIDIA vGPU on Proxmox

-In december 2022, NVIDIA released their latest enterprise GRID driver.
-I created a patch that allows the use of most consumer GPUs for vGPU.
-One notable exception from that list is every officially unsupported Ampere GPU and GPUs from the Ada Lovelace generation.
+This document serves as a guide to install NVIDIA vGPU host drivers on the latest Proxmox VE version, at time of writing this its pve 7.3.

+You can follow this guide if you have a vGPU supported card from [this list](https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html), or if you are using a consumer GPU from the GeForce series or a non-vGPU qualified Quadro GPU.
+There are several sections with a title similar to "Have a vGPU supported GPU?
+Read here" in this document, make sure to read those very carefully as this is where the instructions differ for a vGPU qualified card and a consumer card.

+## Supported cards

+The following consumer/not-vGPU-qualified NVIDIA GPUs can be used with vGPU:
+- Most GPUs from the Maxwell 2.0 generation (GTX 9xx, Quadro Mxxxx, Tesla Mxx) **EXCEPT the GTX 970**
+- All GPUs from the Pascal generation (GTX 10xx, Quadro Pxxxx, Tesla Pxx)
+- All GPUs from the Turing generation (GTX 16xx, RTX 20xx, Txxxx)

+If you have GPUs from the Ampere and Ada Lovelace generation, you are out of luck, unless you have a vGPU qualified card from [this list](https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html) like the A5000 or RTX 6000 Ada.
+If you have one of those cards, please consult the [NVIDIA documentation](https://docs.nvidia.com/grid/15.0/grid-vgpu-user-guide/index.html) for help with setting it up.

-> ## !!!
-YOUR RTX 30XX OR 40XX WILL NOT WORK AT THIS POINT IN TIME !!!
+> **!!!
+THIS MEANS THAT YOUR RTX 30XX or 40XX WILL NOT WORK !!!**

 This guide and all my tests were done on a RTX 2080 Ti which is based on the Turing architechture.

+## Important notes before starting
-### This tutorial assumes you are using a clean install of Proxmox 7.3, or ymmv when using an existing installation.
-Make sure to always have backups!
+- This tutorial assumes you are using a clean install of Proxmox VE 7.3.

-This guide should work for other linux systems with a recent kernel (5.15 to 5.19) but I have only tested it on the current proxmox version.
-If you are not using proxmox, you have to adapt some parts of this tutorial to work for your distribution.
+- If you tried GPU-passthrough before, you absolutely **MUST** revert all of the steps you did to set that up.
+- If you only have one GPU in your system with no iGPU, your local monitor will **NOT** give you any output anymore after the system boots up.
+Use SSH or a serial connection if you want terminal access to your machine.
+- Most of the steps can be applied to other linux distributions, however I'm only covering Proxmox VE here.
+- You **HAVE TO** use a supported linux kernel version.
+Something in the range of 5.14 up to 5.18 should work.
+Newer kernels like 5.19 or 6.1 do **NOT** work at this point in time.

-> # Are you upgrading from a previous version of this guide?
+> ## Are you upgrading from a previous version of this guide?
 >
-> If you are upgrading from a previous version of this guide, you should uninstall the old driver first:
+> If you are upgrading from a previous version of this guide, you should uninstall the old driver by running `nvidia-uninstall` first.
-> ```
-> nvidia-uninstall
-> ```
 >
 > Then you also have to make sure that you are using the latest version of `vgpu_unlock-rs`, otherwise it won't work with the latest driver.
 >